Systems Engineering Interoperability Conference Program

 Solution Proposal

-KEYNOTE: Semantic Interoperability: How to Collaborate Between XAF
+KEYNOTE: Semantic Interoperability: How to Collaborate Between MBX

 SSI – Matthew Hause